 - Bird Diversity: Visit different habitats and record the numbers and types of birds in different seasons, analyzing how habitat and season affects populations and diversity.

-- Invasive Wildlife: Study invasive birds or invasive predators and how they affect native species, discussing what can be done to deter these unwanted intruders.
+- Invasive Wildlife: Study invasive birds or invasive predators such as feral cats and how they affect native species, discussing what can be done to deter these unwanted intruders.

 High School Projects (Grades 10-12)

-- Physics of Flight: Study how birds fly and use slow motion videos to analyze wing movements and posture changes, relating those observations to physics principles.
+- Physics of Flight: Study how birds fly and use slow motion videos to analyze wing movements and posture changes, relating those observations to physics and engineering principles.

 - Population Changes: Record seasonal bird population changes and conduct field surveys to show local fluctuations, with analysis of long term population trends.